getoffmyhack/RTLSDR.Swift/readme.md

 # RTLSDR.Swift

+## Update Mar 2020

+Back from a hiatus of not working on RTLSDR.Swift and [waveSDR](https://github.com/getoffmyhack/waveSDR).
+Will start to finish my port of librtlsdr in the coming days - weeks.
+Check build log for updates as I make progress.

 ## Intro

 This is my attempt to port librtlsdr to Swift + IOKit to make it macOS native (and possibly iOS, but I am not an iOS programmer. (yet?))